Six key communication tips for job interviews.

 A common mistake candidates make is talking too much.

 Listen to the question being asked, ensure you are clear as to what is requested and respond with the information.
-It is easy to move off the subject and chatter about irrelevant topics.

 "So you would like me to tell you about ...."